 Support for Peer Initiatives: The state should continue and expand support for Peer initiatives and organizations like Vermont Psychiatric Survivors, Green Mountain Self-Advocates, Another Way Drop-in Center, and Alyssum.
 These, and projects like the “Soteria House” currently being developed, build on the life experience and wisdom of people with disabilities.

-Peer Navigation for Families with Complex Needs: Vermont should reinstate this program in which people with lived experience of complex needs in their OWN families assisted other families to find their way through the complex system of social and economic programs.
+Peer Navigation for Families with Complex Needs: Vermont should reinstate this program in which people with the lived experience of complex needs in their OWN families assisted other families to find their way through the complex system of social, economic and health programs.
 Formerly federally funded for 6 years (Family Support 360 Project), peer navigation has a documented record of success in supporting more informed choices and positive outcomes for families with children and/or parents with disabilities.

 Insurance Coverage for Hearing Aids: Private insurance should be required to provide some reasonable level of coverage for hearing aids.